 November 14, 2007Commentary by Helen Kourlas PharmD, Pharmacology Section Editor

-On October 16th the FDA announced the approval of raltegravir (Isentress®) for the treatment of Human Immunodeficiency Virus (HIV)-1 infection in combination with other antiretroviral agents.
-The …
+On October 16th the FDA announced the approval of raltegravir (Isentress®) for the treatment of Human Immunodeficiency Virus (HIV)-1 infection in combination with other antiretroviral agents. …

 Grand Rounds: “Pseudomonas aeruginosa Pathogenesis-Studies of an Opportunist”

 November 9, 2007Welcome to our Grand Rounds Series.
 Each week, we plan to post a summary of the week’s Medicine Grand Rounds lecture.
-The summaries are reviewed and approved by the grand rounds speaker …
+The summaries are reviewed and approved by the grand rounds …

 Rifaximin: A useful drug for travelers’ diarrhea